Robots highlight Interpoma conference and trade show in Bolzano

 The economic outlook for the tree fruit industry in Washington State and the Pacific Northwest is quite good.
 This conclusion may surprise many readers accustomed to the steady stream of negative stories in the media.
 However, the reason for this optimism about the fruit industry is that it now services

 Chinese packers have been unable to convince growers to update orchards to improve yields and color.
 Shandong growers are unwilling to lose production in the short term in order to improve future production.
 Although China is the world’s top apple producer in terms of volume, its apple producers have a

 Large apple crop forecast The Washington apple industry expects to harvest a record 108.8 million boxes of fresh apples this fall.
 That’s six million boxes more than during the 2009-2010 season that just ended, but only slightly more than the 108.3 million boxes shipped two years ago.
 “This number, even

+John Baker, center, talks with supermarket staff in Dubai, a major market for Washington apples.
 The Washington Apple Commission is running a training program for supermarkets in export markets to help retailers boost their sales of Washington apples and to ensure that consumers receive a high-quality product.
 The commission began

 Wine importer and distributor Scott Hitchcock, left, sampled Butch Milbrandt’s wines (Milbrandt Vineyards) during the Washington Wine Commission’s Wine Experience.
 Hitchcock came to learn about the potential of importing Washington wines into China.
 China and its 1.4 billion population is one of the world’s largest markets for many products.
 For

 A recent study shows how successful the Market Access Program and the Foreign Market Development programs are and can be.
 It would be a shame if the funding for these programs were reduced in the upcoming Farm Bill.
 The United States Department of Agriculture has already begun holding listening sessions